rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 A maximum 50 ports are allowed for an endpoint.
 Allowed format is comma separated Port Ranges.
 Each Port Range is either a single port or a range of port mentioning the from port and to port separated by a hyphen (-).
 Examples: 5000 or 443-445 or 3446-3449,3500,3510-3530
 {{%/notice%}}

- 5. If you want to add a ROS topic to the package, click Add ROS topic and do the following.
+ 5. If you want to add a ROS topic to the package, click **Add ROS topic** and do the following.
 A ROS topic is intended for unidirectional, streaming communication.
+For more information, [click here](/5_deep-dives/52_software-development/526_package-ros-support)

     a.
 In the name field, type the name of the ROS topic.